-With comprehensive training and extensive clinical experience both in the U.S. and China, the Oriental Healing Clinic uses the full spectrum of traditional Chinese Medicine to go beyond symptom relief and identify the root cause of illness or dysfunction, allowing for healing and the prevention of illness.
+With comprehensive training and extensive clinical experience both in the U.S. and China, the Oriental Healing Clinic uses the full spectrum of traditional Chinese Medicine and Classical Chinese Medicine to go beyond symptom relief and identify the root cause of illness or dysfunction, allowing for healing and the prevention of illness.

 This healing approach profoundly works with the balance and flow of the energy in your body and takes into account the many influences affecting your health, viewing you in a holistic manner.